-The petitioner was a student of Thakshila Maha Vidyalaya, Horana, who sat for her General Certificate of Examination (Advanced Level), (hereinafter referred to as the Advanced Level Examination) for the second time in August 2008.
-She complained that, on the basis of her results at the said examination, she verily believed that she had attained a satisfactory Z score to follow the course of studies in Medicine and therefore had not applied for her third attempt for the said Examination in 2009.
+The petitioner was a student of Kalutara Balika National School, who sat for her General Certificate of Examination (Advanced Level), (hereinafter referred to as the Advanced Level Examination) for the second time in August 2008.
+She complained that, on the basis of her results at the said examination, she verily believed that she had attained a satisfactory Z score to follow the course of studies in Medicine.
+However, she had applied for her third attempt for the said Examination in 2009 prior to the release of the cut-off marks.
 The petitioner alleged that the respondents had arbitrarily reduced and /or had amended her Z score without any basis for such reduction and without giving any explanation for such reduction and thereafter had released a revised schedule of the Advanced Level results and thereby had decided that the petitioner has not been selected to a Faculty of Medicine.